twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   --load-system-env                            Uses system environment variables as fallback for variables specified in
                                                your .env file.
 Needs to be used with --env explicitly specified.

+  --password=password                          A specific API secret or auth token for deployment.
+Uses fields from .env
+                                               otherwise

   --production                                 Promote build to the production environment (no domain suffix).
 Overrides
                                                environment flag